Chart Color Schemes

 Bondi - Tamarama - Bronte has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 45 projects that could impact the area's performance.
-Key projects include Bronte Collection, Miramar Bronte, Road Infrastructure Renewal Program from 2024 to 2025, and 81 Anglesea Street Apartment Development.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified 45 projects likely impacting the area.
+Notable projects include Bronte Collection, Miramar Bronte, Road Infrastructure Renewal Program from 2024 to 2025, and 81 Anglesea Street Apartment Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.